nrfconnect/sdk-nrf/samples/cellular/nrf_cloud_multi_service/README.rst

 .. include:: /includes/external_flash_nrf91.txt

-When using `CoAP`_, use modem firmware version 1.3.5 or above to benefit from the power savings provided by `DTLS Connection ID <RFC 9146 - Connection Identifier for DTLS 1.2_>`_.
+For the nRF9160 DK, when using `CoAP`_, use modem firmware version 1.3.5 or above to benefit from the power savings provided by `DTLS Connection ID <RFC 9146 - Connection Identifier for DTLS 1.2_>`_.

 .. _nrf_cloud_multi_service_features: